MicroStrategy/rest-api-docs/docs/common-workflows/analytics/filter-data/filter-report-and-cube-instances/filter-report-and-cube-instances-using-view-filters/general-guidelines.md

   - Page by
   - Prompt
 - Features that may not work well with view filters include:
-  - Derived elements and other objects that cannot be qualified on in MicroStrategy Web
+  - Derived elements and other objects that cannot be qualified on in Web
   - Other REST API unsupported features
 - Attribute / element / form / metric IDs must be valid, which means: